perrette/papers/README.md

 Note the existing bibtex file was detected but untouched.
-The configuration file is global (unless `--local` is specified), so from now on, any `papers` command will be know about these settings.
+The configuration file is global (unless `--local` is specified), so from now on, any `papers` command will know about these settings.
 Type `papers status -v` to check your configuration.
 You also notice that crossref requests are saved in the cache directory.
 This happens regardless of whether `papers` is installed or not.
-From now on, no needs to specify bibtex file or files directory.
+From now on, no need to specify bibtex file or files directory.

 - list entries (and edit etc...)